-Graduate Faculty: Beck, Beckman, Crowder, Damico, Denton, Ferreira, Hyde, Koop, Marrero, Nahrgang, New, Olsen, Oxford, Sirvent, Vidrine.
+Graduate Faculty: Beckman, Bustinza, Kaplan, Koop, Lee, Marrero, Nahrgang, Nash, Nelson, O'Connell, Olsen, Oxford, Sirvent, Yoon.

 The Department of Foreign Languages and Literatures offers graduate programs in the following areas:

 Graduate students have the opportunity to use the target language in their courses at UNT and can participate in the Study Abroad Program.
-French majors, through the French Co-op Program, have the opportunity to spend a year in France with a teaching position in English in Le Havre, Paris or Tours.
-Summer study programs are also available at the Universities of Cean and Nice.
+French majors, through the French Co-op Program, have the opportunity to spend a year in France with a teaching position in English in Le Havre, Longunesse or Tours.
+Summer study programs are also available at the University of Caen.

 Following the immersion principle, every June the French Summer Institute offers two graduate courses over a four-week period divided into two two-week sessions.
 This program enables graduate students to earn an MA in French over four summers of course work supplemented by additional courses taken during the fall or spring semester, transfer credits and/or study in France.
 All students may combine courses taken during the fall and spring semesters with courses taken during the French Summer Institute.
 Advanced undergraduate students may register for the French Summer Institute and receive credits at the 4000 level.

-A student must have completed at least 12 semester hours of advanced work in the field concerned to enroll in courses numbered 5000 or higher.
-The applicant must make a minimum score of 800 on the aptitude test of the Graduate Record Examination (GRE).
+A student must have completed at least 12 semester hours of advanced work in the field concerned to be admitted into the graduate program.
+The applicant must make an acceptable score on the aptitude test of the Graduate Record Examination (GRE).
+Contact the department or the Toulouse School of Graduate Studies for information concerning acceptable admission test scores.
 Undergraduate students anticipating entrance into graduate work in French or Spanish should take the GRE in the final semester of their senior year.
 In the event that the examination has not been taken before application is made, the student should take it no later than the following administration.